mytech-today-now/IM-meme-player/Readme.md

 ## Acknowledgements

-Special thanks to the entire community of developers, testers, and users for their invaluable contributions.
+Special thanks to the entire community of developers, AI, testers, and users for their invaluable contributions.

 ## Licensing